 - 300 mg orally once/day initially; may dose to a maximum of 1200 mg/day, but should not exceed 20 mg/kg/day

-- Increase in dose should not occur more frequently than every 2-4 weeks and should be based on assessment of glucose control, anti-diabetic medication requirements, insulin levels and psychiatric symptoms
+- An increase in dose should not occur more frequently than every 2-4 weeks and should be based on an assessment of glucose control, anti-diabetic medication requirements, insulin levels, and psychiatric symptoms

 Dosage Modifications (Korlym)